-Easily manage your blood sugar with this real-food, done-for-you meal plan made up of delicious, low-glycemic meals and snacks WITH recipes, tips and more!
-Know what to eat for gestational diabetes.
+Easily manage your blood sugar with this done-for-you meal plan made up of delicious meals and snacks WITH recipes, tips, nutrition info and more!

 Some of the links on this page are affiliate links of which I’ll earn a small commission should you choose to purchase, but at no additional cost to you.

 In a nutshell, gestational diabetes is high blood sugar in pregnant women, and it poses harm to the baby.

 Gestational diabetes is unique from Type 1 and Type 2 diabetes in that it is first discovered in pregnancy, and it lasts until the pregnancy is over.